HyperDomainNet: Universal Domain Adaptation for Generative Adversarial Networks: Related Work

 In the second regime the transfer learning is especially crucial because the pretrained generator already contains many information about the target domain.
 In this setting the required number of available data can be significantly smaller and range from hundreds to several images.
 The main challenges in the case of such limited data are to avoid over-fitting of the generator and leverage its diversity learned from the source domain.
 To tackle these challenges existing methods introduce restrictions on the parameter space \cite{robb2020few, noguchi2019image}, mix the weights of the adapted and the source generators \cite{pinkney2020resolution}, utilize a small network to force sampling in special regions of the latent space \cite{wang2020minegan}, propose new regularization terms \cite{li2020few, tseng2021regularizing}, or apply contrastive learning techniques to enhance cross-domain consistency \cite{ojha2021few}.
 The state-of-the-art methods \cite{gal2021stylegan, zhu2021mind} leverage supervision from vision-language CLIP model \cite{radford2021learning}.
 StyleGAN-NADA \cite{gal2021stylegan} applies it for text-based domain adaptation when we have no access to images but only to the textual description.
 MindTheGap \cite{zhu2021mind} employs CLIP model to further significantly improve the quality of one-shot domain adaptation.

 \paragraph{Constraining Parameter Space for GAN's Adaptation} In the second regime of GAN's adaptation it is especially important for the generator to leverage the information from the source domain during adapting to the target one.
 The common approach is to introduce some restrictions on the trainable weights to regularize them during fine-tuning.
 For example, the work \cite{robb2020few} proposes to optimize only the singular values of the pretrained weights and apply it for few shot domain adaptation, however the reported results show the limited expressiveness of such parameterization \cite{robb2020few}.
 Another method \cite{noguchi2019image} constrains the parameter space for models with batch normalization (BN) layers such as BigGAN \cite{brock2018large} by optimizing only BN statistics during fine-tuning.
 While it allows to decrease the number of trainable parameters, it also considerably reduces the expressiveness of the generator \cite{robb2020few, ojha2021few}.
 Other approach is to adaptively choose a subset of layers during optimization at each step as in StyleGAN-NADA \cite{gal2021stylegan}.
 It helps to stabilize the training, however it does not reduce the parameter space because each layer can potentially be fine-tuned.
-In contrast, the size of our parameterization is less by orders of magnitude than the size of the full parameter space while having the comparable expressiveness.
+The alternative method is to optimize parameters in the latent space of StyleGAN as in TargetCLIP \cite{chefer2021image} and the size of this space is much smaller than the size of the whole network.
+However, such approach works mainly for in-domain editing and shows poor quality in adapting to new domains.
+In contrast, our parameterization has the comparable expressiveness and adaptation quality as the full parameter space while its size is less by three orders of magnitude.